OctopusDeploy/blog/blog/2022-05/at-the-helm-bob-walker/index.md

 This post is the next [in our series](https://octopus.com/blog/tag/At%20The%20Helm), chatting to people at Octopus about their role, what they’re working on to improve the product for our customers, and more.

-Here we talk to Bob Walker, our VP of Customer Solutions.
+Here we talk to Bob Walker, our Technical Director of Customer Success.

 ## How long have you been at Octopus and what drew you to work here?